 Nope.
 It will help, but don't expect a supersized boost, says Ulzheimer.
 That's because the delinquency will stay on your report, even if it has a zero balance.

 Most derogatory information such as late payments, collection accounts, charged-off accounts, tax liens and judgments live on your credit report for 7 years before dropping off.
 A Chapter 13 bankruptcy can linger on your report from 7 to 10 years, while Chapter 7 bankruptcies remain on your credit report for 10 years.

 "Don't expect your score to recover to what it was before the incident, because it ain't going to happen," Ulzheimer says.
 "The more important part is the incident."

 6. Paying off loans early is better than making payments

-"It's a Catch-22," says Sarah Davies, senior vice president of analytics, product management and research for VantageScore Solutions, because while it may be good for your personal finances to pay off a loan, it doesn't do much for your credit score.
+"It's a Catch-22," says Sarah Davies, senior vice president of product management and analytics for VantageScore Solutions, because while it may be good for your personal finances to pay off a loan, it doesn't do much for your credit score.